uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 # Graphics transformations

 A computer graphics image is just the result of a whole lot of mathematical calculations.
-In fact, every pixel you see in an image has usually had many calculations made to work out what colour it should be, and there are often millions of pixels in a typical image.
+In fact, every pixel you see in an image has usually had many calculations made to work out what colour it should be, and there are millions of pixels in a typical image.

 Let's start with some simple but common calculations that are needed in graphics programming.
 The following interactive shows a cube with symbols on each face.
 You can move it around using what's called a *transform*, which simply adjusts where it is placed in space.
+The camera will always focus on the cube; so for example, to see the back of the cube, move it to the other side of the camera.
-Try typing in 3D coordinates into this interactive to find each code.
+Try typing 3D coordinates into this interactive to find each symbol.

 {interactive slug="box-translation" type="whole-page" text="Box Translation interactive"}

 You've just applied 3D *translation transforms* to the cube.
-Translation just means moving it in the three dimensions up and down, forward and back, and sideways.
+Translation just means moving it in the three dimensions up and down, forward and back, and left and right.

 Now try the following challenge, which requires you to rotate the box to find the codes.